-- Any proposed facility construction with a proposed construction of a water supply system.
-This means a new building that is constructed for a board of health or DPH regulated facility that will be served by a non-public well; OR - Any existing facility being converted to a board of health or DPH regulated facility with a proposed construction of a new non-public well_water supply system.
+- Any proposed facility construction with a proposed construction of a water supply - system. - Any constructed facility with a proposed construction of a water supply system - Any constructed facility with a constructed water supply system that is not permitted by EPD or approved by the local health departments.

-Existing facilities include:

-• Any existing facility with a constructed public water supply system that is permitted by EPD; OR

-Any existing facility (Food Service Establishment, Public Pool, Tourist Accommodations, Body Art Studio) permitted by the local health departments served by a non-public well water system; OR requirements and meet drinking water standards.
+Water supply systems determined by EPD to be non-public water systems, that are unapproved by local health departments must be remediated under the guidance of the local health department or replaced.
 If replaced, the new water well must comply with the guidelines of the MOU for Non-Public Water Systems Review Process for new facilities.